kjell/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+Chirping of the quails
-sky-reflecting violets
+he starts to grind the rice,
-How soon it must die.
+are darkened